mebauer/PUI2018_mb6203/HW9_mb6203/tp1600_plotReview_mb6203.md

 ### HONESTY: ###

-Again, great topic, and I'm certainly interested to see more analysis!
-However, the big item for me is the missing caption.
+Again, great topic, and I'm certainly interested to see more analysis! **Fantastic caption as well.** However, the big item for me is the correlation between these trends.
 It's hard to tell exactly what's going on, and what the reasons for these trends might be.

 Thank you for sharing!
 I'm happy to discuss more if you'd like.